alessandro-rizzo/seamless-interactions-label-studio/README.md

 The e2e test covers the complete labeling workflow:

-- Landing on homepage and checking initial stats
+- Landing on homepage with stats and video list
+- Filtering to find a not-annotated video
-- Navigating to videos list and downloading a video
+- Navigating to video labeling page
 - Playing video, selecting morphs, setting confidence, adding comments
 - Saving annotation and verifying stats update
-- Cleanup (deleting annotation and downloaded video)
+- Cleanup (deleting the annotation)

 ### Continuous Integration